SchemaSmith Documentation

 ask-forge show-config --section connections

-list-connections MCP: forge_list_connections
+list-connections MCP: schemasmith_list_connections

 Example:

-ask-forge list-connections --platform MSSQL
+ask-forge list-connections --platform PostgreSQL

-show-platform-capabilities MCP: forge_show_platform_capabilities
+show-platform-capabilities MCP: schemasmith_show_platform_capabilities

 Show platform feature support, naming rules, and capabilities for the current or specified platform.